calthejuggler/objectepisodes.com/README.md

 I have both a production and a development Firebase App, so the two are independent.
 I may, one day, be inclined to share the development version on here...

+### File Structure

+The important elements in the file structure are as follows:
+>   - /public *With files that are untouched by react*
+>       - index.html *The html template that webpack will build the website from*
+>   - /src *With files directly relating to the client-side of the app*
+>       - /images *Images needed for the site.
+All images will be imported from here.
+So far, it's just the logo.*
+>       - /icons *Self-made icons.
+The rest come from Font Awesome.*
+>       - /components *The different parts of the app*
+>           - /elements *Reusable elements*
+>           - /Firebase *The firebase config files, class and context*
+>           - /Header and /Footer *They are what it says on the tin*
+>           - /Pages *The different pages that the App.js component will display*
+>           - /Session *The part that keeps track of what user is currently on the site*
+>       - App.js *The first child of the parent JS file.
+Often quite important stuff goes on here.
+Specifically layout. **The master slide***
+>       - custom.scss *Styles can be added on top of bootstrap \(After the import\) or mixins can be used to change bootstrap itself*
+>       - index.js *The parent JS file.
+Not much goes on here.*
+>       - routes.js *This is useful so that any navigation bar never needs to be updated.
+It does it programmatically*

 ## What Do We Need?

 This is a list of things that need to be done, but I can't see myself putting them together alone, wether that be for skill set reasons or for tediousness reasons\!